 Energy generated by the sun bathes Earth in continuous electromagnetic radiation, its wavelengths ranging from extremely short to extremely long (how’s that for specific?).
 Among the broad spectrum of electromagnetic solar energy we receive are ultraviolet rays that burn our skin (10-400 nanometers), infrared waves that warm our atmosphere (700 nanometers to 1 millimeter), and the visible spectrum—the very narrow range of wavelengths between ultraviolet and infrared that the human eye sees, in the wavelength range between 400 and 700 nanometers.

 When all visible wavelengths are present, we perceive the light as white (colorless).
-But when light interacts with an object, the object reflects, absorbs, and scatters the light’s wavelengths.
-When light strikes an opaque (solid) object such as a tree or rock, characteristics of the object determine which of its wavelengths are absorbed; the wavelengths not absorbed are scattered.
-Our eyes capture this scattered light, send the information to our brains, which translates it into a color.
+But when light interacts with an object, the object absorbs or scatters the light’s wavelengths.
+The amount and wavelengths of light that’s scattered or absorbed is determined by properties of the object.
+For example, when light strikes a tree, characteristics of the tree determine which of its wavelengths are absorbed, and the wavelengths not absorbed are scattered.
+Our eyes capture these scattered wavelengths and send that information to our brains, which translates it into a color.

 Let’s get specific

-White sunlight reaches Earth, the relatively small nitrogen and oxygen molecules that are most prevalent in our atmosphere scatter the shorter wavelengths (violet and blue) first, turning the sky blue.
-The longer wavelengths (orange and red) continue on to color the sunset sky of someone farther away.
+When sunlight reaches Earth, the relatively small nitrogen and oxygen molecules that are most prevalent in our atmosphere scatter its shorter wavelengths (violet and blue) first, turning the sky overhead (the most direct path to our eyes) blue.
+The longer wavelengths (orange and red) don’t scatter as easily and travel through more atmosphere—while our midday sky is blue, these long wavelengths are coloring the sunset sky of someone to the east.

 Most photographers (myself included) find homogeneous blue sky boring.
 Additionally, when the sun is overhead, bright highlights and deep shadows create contrast that cameras struggle to handle.